Causal Transfer in Medical Image Analysis: Applications

 \subsubsection{Causal Anomaly Detection and System Integrity}

 In this context, CTL extends cybersecurity from controlling access to ensuring the validity of reasoning.
 While traditional mechanisms protect where data go, CTL protects what conclusions can be drawn from them \cite{rawal2025causality}.
 CTL can represent established biomedical knowledge about the interactions between anatomical and physiological factors.
-When predictions of a model violate these relationships, the deviation can signal corruption or bias \cite{zeng2022improving}.
-In this sense, CTL transforms the interpretability of the model into a form of continuous security monitoring \cite{mu2024explainable}.
+When model predictions deviate from these expected causal relationships, the deviation may suggest corruption, bias, domain shift, or instability \cite{zeng2022improving}.
+In this sense, CTL allows model interpretability to contribute to continuous security monitoring \cite{mu2024explainable}.

 This convergence of causality and security reflects the broader view that information is only trustworthy when it is causally coherent.
-In \cite{pissanetzky2016future}, authors argued that computation and cybersecurity must ultimately be grounded in causal semantics, where each operation should be verifiable in terms of its generating causes and effects.
-Medical image analysis exemplifies this notion, functioning as an adaptive cyber-physical system where machine reasoning and human interpretation are closely integrated.
+Pissanetzky’s \cite{pissanetzky2016future} causal theory provides a useful conceptual basis for linking cybersecurity with meaning and interpretation.
+Although the paper takes a broader view of causality, semantics, and secure computation, its ideas can still help frame the role of interpretation and trust in medical imaging and clinical AI.
+From this perspective, CTL reframes medical image security as the protection not only of data, but also of the integrity of interpretation.
+Encryption can protect access to medical image data, while causal modelling can help safeguard the reliability, meaning, and trustworthiness of the reasoning process.
 CTL ensures that this interaction remains logically consistent and explainable, strengthening both ethical accountability and technical resilience \cite{rawal2025causality}.

 CTL also informs anomaly detection and resilience in complex systems.
 Malarkkan et al. \cite{malarkkan2025rethinking} conceptualised causal graphs as spatio-temporal maps that can trace abnormal dependencies and isolate the sources of disruptions in cyber-physical infrastructures.
 Applied to medical image analysis, similar causal mapping can reveal where in the data-processing pipeline a manipulation or error originates, whether in acquisition, transmission, or inference \cite{castro2020causality}.
-Integrating such a CTL into federated architectures, as proposed by Mu et al. \cite{mu2024explainable}, would provide continuous verification integrity of the data in distributed clinical networks.
+Integrating such a CTL into federated architectures, as proposed by Mu et al. \cite{mu2024explainable}, would ensure continuous verification of data integrity in distributed clinical networks.